mkarutz/sdsl-lite/README.md

 use the library in an academic setting please cite the following paper:

 _Simon Gog, Matthias Petri: Optimized Succinct Data Structures for Massive Data, Accepted for publication in Software, Practice and Experience_. **TODO LIBRARY PAPER**

+## External Resources used in SDSL

+We have included the code of two excellent suffix array construction algorithms.

+* Yuta Mori's incredible fast suffix [libdivsufsort][DIVSUF] algorithm (version 2.0.1) for byte-alphabets.
+* An adapted version of Jesper Larsson's implementation of the algorithm of [Larson and Sadakane][LS] for integer-alphabets.

+Additionally, we use the [googletest][GTEST] framework to provide unit tests.
+Our visualizations are implemented using the [d3js][d3js]-library.

 Authors
 --------